Quick Answer: Should You Maintain, Migrate, Or Rebuild A Legacy Hybrid App?

 The cost depends less on the framework name and more on the number of risky surfaces.
 Budget drivers include plugin count, custom native code, payment or identity integrations, offline storage, role complexity, backend API quality, device coverage, data migration, app-store release history, compliance requirements, and how much UX redesign is needed.

-A maintenance sprint might focus on dependency updates, SDK compatibility, crash fixes, and a store release.
-A migration may require plugin replacement, native shell rebuilds, permission updates, build pipeline changes, QA across devices, and staged rollout.
+A maintenance sprint might focus on dependency updates, SDK compatibility, crash fixes, release evidence, and a store submission.
+A migration may require plugin replacement, native shell rebuilds, permission updates, build pipeline changes, QA across devices, staged rollout, and rollback planning.
 A rebuild adds product discovery, UX redesign, architecture decisions, backend changes, data migration, and user communication.

-Use a cost estimate only after the audit.
-If you estimate before plugin and release-risk discovery, the number will hide the work that usually breaks timelines.
+Estimate only after discovery.
+If you price the work before plugin and release-risk discovery, the estimate will hide the tasks that usually break timelines.

 A Practical Modernization Roadmap